https://northmoreland-baptist-church-419480.churchcenter.com/giving https://northmoreland-baptist-church-419480.churchcenter.com/giving

 Comment

 Christmas comes each year to draw people in from the chill of heartbreak, disappointment, and loneliness.
 God draws people in with his promises.
-When God promises, he will do it, but only in his time and in his way.
+When God promises, he keeps his word, but only in his time and in his way.

 God delights to do the impossible, like the virginal conception, because “nothing will be impossible with God” (Luke 1:37).
 God became man in order to be God with us (Matthew 1:23).